Gad-MA/A-3D-Simulator-of-the-Patellar-Reflex-and-Demyelination-Effects/README.md

 1. **Open the Main Scene**:
    - Navigate to the Scenes folder in the Project window.
-   - Double-click the main scene file (e.g., MainScene.unity).
+   - Double-click the main scene file (SampleScene.unity).

 2. **Press Play**:
    - Click the Play button in the Unity Editor to run the scene.